jessepav/libgdx-wiki-old/Masking.md

      * you can draw individual pixels to the Pixmap. */ result.fillCircle(size / 2, size / 2, size / 2);

-    /* Draw a rectangle with half alpha to our mask, this will turn
+    /* Draw a rectangle with little alpha to our mask, this will turn
-    * a corner of the original image transparent. */ result.setColor(1f, 1f, 1f, 0.5f);
+    * a corner of the original image transparent. */ result.setColor(1f, 1f, 1f, 0.25f);
     result.fillRectangle(size / 2, size / 2, size / 2, size / 2);

     /* We can also define the mask by loading an image: